Join our N Willamette email list

 Safer vehicle speeds:

 We have heard time and time again about excessive vehicle speeds along N Willamette Blvd.
-In addition to pursuing a reduced speed limit along the entire corridor from 30mph to 25mph ahead of project delivery, PBOT is exploring ways to reduce speeds through engineering and design changes.
-This could include treatments like adding fire-friendly speed cushions, and other traffic calming measures.
+In addition to reducing the speed limit along the entire corridor from 30mph to 25mph ahead of project delivery, PBOT plans to add fire-friendly speed cushions to the entire project footprint (N Richmond Avenue to N Rosa Parks Way).

 Better bus stops: